vuhung16au/ai-resume-jd-tailored/INSTALLATION-GUIDE.md

   - Connect your repository
   - Set the build settings for Next.js
   - Configure environment variables in the Amplify Console

+You can fork our [GitHub repository](https://github.com/vuhung16au/ai-resume-jd-tailored) and deploy your own version with customizations.

 ## File Processing Support